Soni-L/github_dashboard/README.md

 ## Running the project

+Make sure the ports 8080 (FE), 3000 (BE) and 5432 (DB) are unassigned on your local machine

+Run the command:

 ```diff
 docker-compose up --build
 ```
-The application will run at: http://localhost:8080
+The application will be available at: http://localhost:8080

 ## Necessary improvements: